gpivaro/D3-Challenge/README.md

 ![D3js.gif](Images/D3js.gif)

-This repository contains the following scenario:
+This repository contains the following scenario and it is available [here](https://gpivaro.github.io/D3-Challenge/).

 Analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.
-The data set is from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System and can be used to tell a story about the health risks facing particular demographics.The data set included is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).
+The data set is from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System and can be used to tell a story about the health risks facing particular demographics.
+The data set included is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).
 The current data set includes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

 - - -